jhilesyoung/MuralDash/README.md

   <br/>

   <p>

+  <h2> Overview </h2>
   <img src="src/images/mural_play.gif" width="700px">

+  <h3> Controls & Objective </h3>

   The objective of the game is to dodge incoming cars as you increase or decrease your speed.
+Use the up, down, left, and right arrow keys to increase/decrease or dodge the cars on the road.
 You have 3 lives which are decrimented each time you collide with a car and if the counter reaches "0", then your game is over.

+  <h3> Technologies </h3>
   <img src="src/images/tonejs.png" width="700px">

   The theme song is an original song that I transcribed to work with the library, tone.js.
 Above, you can see the individual notes of the song that is on a constant loop.
 I provided a play and pause button for an added element of immersion into this arcade style racer.
   </p>

-  <h2>Background & Overview</h2>
+  <h2>Background</h2>
   <p>
    MuralDash is an artwork racing game.
   </p>